 Be careful about subscriptions to text services or competitions.
 It can seem like it’s free at first and then end up taking up all your phone credit.

-People can follow your movements if you blog or post statuses about your whereabouts.
-If they know stuff like where you live and that you’re going away, they can use information like this to break into your house.
+People can follow your movements if you blog, use check-ins or post statuses about your whereabouts.
+If they know stuff like where you live and when you’re going away, they can use information like this to break into your house.

 Be really careful with any personal information you give.
 If certain websites get hold of your email address, you can get bombarded with spam.

 The internet, like the real world, is full of great people and not-so-great people.
 If someone you’re chatting to starts saying sexual stuff that makes you uncomfortable, sending you images or asks you to do something that worries you, save the conversation and stop talking to them.

 Report them on the website and if they keep contacting you call the Gardaí, as they have people who deal with that sort of thing.

 If you come across a website that freaks you out or makes you uncomfortable, close the page and if it’s bothering you or you think it’s illegal or wrong, talk to someone about it.

 - Avoid giving out personal details – credit card details, full names, addresses or phone numbers.
 Use nicknames on forums and other sites if you can.
 If you’re using a credit card online make sure it’s a secure site.
 If someone is pressuring you to give you these details, it may be a good idea to question why they need them.